geogeordie/AmundsenSeaPolynyaPaper/README.md

 #FIG10*
 Created in Python.
 Script provided.
 Data from University of Bremen.

-#FIG11*
+#FIG11
-Created in Python.
-Script provided.
+Created in QGIS.
 Data from University of Bremen.

 #FIGS1
 Created in QGIS, uses a MODIS image from https://worldview.earthdata.nasa.gov/